- Fata Morgana

 9:00 - 16:00

-On the educational trail, you will pass through well-preserved suburban agricultural landscape that used to be intensively farmed in the past.
+On the educational trail, you will pass through a well-preserved suburban agricultural landscape that used to be intensively farmed in the past.
 You will see individual farmsteads with remaining fragments of gardens, orchards, vineyards, and pastures.
 The whole area is valuable both ecologically and biologically, geomorphologically, and to a large extent also historically.

 The most valuable places you will visit - Havránka, Salabka, and Velká Skála - were declared protected areas.